About the Program

 Can the FCC inspect a station with a valid certificate of compliance or that is in an inspection window?

-FCC may inspect stations for the following reasons: to check tower safety issues; to investigate complaints received; and to review EEO or political broadcasting materials required to be in the station's public file.
+The FCC may inspect stations for the following reasons: to check tower safety issues; to investigate complaints received; and to review materials in the station online public inspection file, including EEO or political broadcasting materials required to be in the station's public file.
 Tower safety inspections will be limited to the antenna site and include compliance with the FCC's regulations relating to tower lighting, tower painting, fencing of AM towers, and signage such as structure registration number and RF hazard.

 Contact TAB or call (512) 322-9944.